George W. Gage (baseball): Baseball

 The Chicago White Stockings had been disbanded following the Great Chicago Fire.
 On June 6, 1872, Gage was elected president of the "Chicago Base Ball Association," the corporate name of the White Stockings.
 The group intended to bring professional baseball back to Chicago.
 The White Stockings team was revived in 1874, and Gage served as president until his death 1875.

 Government and politics

+Gage was a member of the Republican Party.
+He served as a Cook County delegate to the 1858 Illinois Republican state convention, and as an Illinois delegate to the 1864 Republican National Convention.

+In 1862, Gage won election to a Cook County eat in the Illinois House of Representatives.
+He took office, but resigned after his opponent contested the outcome of the election after irregularities with the vote count were discovered.

+From 1864–66, Gage served as a Chicago alderman (city councilman on the Chicago Common Council), representing the city's 1st ward.

-An active Republican, he lost the 1869 Chicago mayoral election a race.
+Gage lost the 1869 Chicago mayoral election, in which he ran as the Republican nominee.
 Gage was later appointed a city park commissioner on the South Park Commission.

-Death
+Personal life and death

+In 1844, Gage married Sarah H. Barker.

-Gage died on September 24, 1875 after a short period of illness.
-His death was seen as a suprise.
-After Gage died in office as a commissioner of the South Park Commission, Gage Park, on the city's southwest side, was named after him.
+Gage died on September 24, 1875, after a short period of illness.
+His death was seen as a surprise.
+After Gage died in office as a commissioner of the South Park Commission, Gage Park on the city's southwest side, was named after him.
+The name of this park has extended to the surrounding neighborhood, which is now also known as Gage Park.

 After his death, Gage was succeeded as president of the Chicago Base Ball Association by team secretary William Hulbert.
-Gage was Survived by six children and his widow.
+Gage was survived by six children and his widow.